 [HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee as Ch.
 43 of the 1976 Code.
 Amendments noted where applicable.]

-The Police Department of the City of Chicopee shall consist of one Chief, five Captains, seven Lieutenants, 14 Sergeants, not more than 120 patrolmen, such number of reserve patrolmen as prescribed by Chapter 314 of the Acts of 1986 (M.G.L. c.
+The Police Department of the City of Chicopee shall consist of one Chief, five Captains, seven Lieutenants, 17 Sergeants, not more than 120 patrolmen, such number of reserve patrolmen as prescribed by Chapter 314 of the Acts of 1986 (MGL c.
 147, §§ 11 and 12), and special officers as may from time to time be appointed.

-There shall be included two canine units within the Police Department.
+There shall be no more than seven canine units within the Police Department.

 No person shall be eligible to appointment in this Department unless he is a citizen of the United States, a resident of the City of Chicopee for at least two years, able to read and write in the English language, has not been convicted of crime within five years and is of good moral character and habits.